Wondering what to pack for Bali? This post will give you a full Bali packing list plus 10 things you may be forgetting.

 Related Post: The Ultimate Bali Itinerary 7 Days in Paradise

-4. Wondering What Shoes You Need to Pack for Bali?
+7. Shoes You Need to Pack for Bali

-For the most part, your shoe of choice will be flip flops.
-If you are heading out at night, you will probably want to wear cute comfy sandals.
-The other shoes you might want to add to your Bali packing list are aqua socks.
+The other shoes you might want to add to your Bali packing list are water shoes.
 They will help prevent slipping and protect your feet if you are visiting waterfalls or any of the coral reefs.
-These 3 types of shoes will carry you through your trip with one exception.

-If you plan on visiting any temples or religious ceremonies in Bali, you will want to make sure you have clothing that covers you knees.
-I would recommend bringing a pair of linen pants or a classic maxi skirt, but a sarong is most commonly worn.
-It is important to respect religious traditions, so definitely make sure you come prepared for whatever adventure you want to take on.
+If you plan on visiting any temples or religious ceremonies in Bali, you will want to make sure you have clothing that covers your knees.

 Related Post: Bali for First Timers – 10 Mistakes to Avoid